 Boston, MA (Sports Network) - Despite discovering some troubling news midway through the contest, the Celtics were able to outlast the Miami Heat in Ray Allen's return to Boston.

-Paul Pierce notched a triple-double and put his team ahead for good with a jumper late in double-overtime, as the Celtics defeated the Heat, 100-98, at TD Garden.
+Paul Pierce notched a triple-double and put his team ahead for good with a jumper late in the second overtime period, as the Celtics defeated the Heat, 100-98, at TD Garden.

 Rondo, who injured his knee in a double-overtime loss to Atlanta on Friday, was scratched just prior to start of the contest and was sent to a local hospital for an MRI, which revealed a torn ACL.
 A surgery date has not yet been determined.